jundalisay/superblist/content/en/research/other/alien/essassani/excitement.md

 <!-- So, fear can serve you, by being an "indicator", or an "alarm", that lets you know that    "Hey, I'm believing in a reality that is not at all aligned with my Being!" -->
 - Once you become aware of this, you can choose to change your belief, so such frightening scenarios will no longer pop up in your reality.

 1. Get in touch with the Belief that is causing this fear.

 Ask yourself: "What would I have to believe, in order to end up being afraid of this right now?"

-2. Once you get in touch with the Belief that is generating this fear.
+2. Acknowledge that you have that Belief so that you can "own" it

-Then acknowledge that this is your current Believe.
-"Own" it.
-(You can not change what you do not own.)
+You can not change what you do not own.

+3. Replace that Belief

-3. Ask yourself: "What Belief would I like to REPLACE this Belief with?"
+What Belief would you like to REPLACE that Belief with?

-4. Once you decide what your new preferred Belief is, accept it.
-Adopt it.
+4. Accept that new Belief

 Breath it in.
-TRUST that this new Belief is now active and functioning in your Being.
-(You don't need to "get rid of" the old Belief.
-You only need to replace it with your preferred Belief.)
+Trust that this new Belief is now active and functioning in your Being.
+You don't need to "get rid of" the old Belief.
+You only need to replace it with your preferred Belief.

 Get into the Mind-Set of the new Belief.